 DC courses vary from school to school and semester to semester.
 Contact your school Guidance or Student Success office for more information.

 - Can anyone sign up for a Dual Credit Course?

-Entrance requirements for DC courses may vary by course, school or board.
+DC Courses are targeted to specifically identified students and entrance requirements for DC courses may vary by course, school or board.
 Your local guidance counsellor can tell you what is available, what the requirements are, and can help you to apply.

 - How many Dual Credit courses can a student take?